Eyeing a Kia Forte? Smart choice, but which year is the winner?

 - 2019 (third-gen)

-Now, I’m curious: What’s your principal priority when shopping for a Forte?
+Now, I’m curious: What’s your primary priority when shopping for a Forte?
 Fuel economy, tech features, or safety?

-Drop a comment and share your car-buying essentials.
+Drop a comment and share your car-buying fundamentals.

-Your perceptions could be gold for other Forte shoppers!
+Your insights could be useful for other Forte shoppers!